Astro-labs/my-dear-studio/src/content/projects/anothergreatshop.md

     description: |
       **Challenge**
       <br><br>
-      Create naming and the brand of a T-shirt shop in the streets of Barcelona, differentiating itself from the competition by humor and a communication tailored for the \"meme\" generation.
+      Create naming and the brand of a T-shirt shop in the streets of Barcelona, differentiating itself from the competition by humor and a communication tailored for the "meme" generation.
       <br><br>
       **Solution**
       <br><br>